Samic8/samdawson.dev/src/posts/color.md

 * Does this color convey any meaning?
 * Does this color need to be in sync with another element?

 Thats it.
 Depending on your flavour of CSS (pre-processors, CSS-in-JS etc) your implementation will look different.
-However you do it, think in systems with your colors, both yourself for maintainability and your users for consistency will thank you.
+However you do it, come up with a system for your color usage.
+Both yourself for maintainability and your users for consistency will thank you.